LoyolaChicagoCS/gradhandbook/source/regulations.rst

 First, you need to find a job for the period of the Internship.

 There are online, searchable listings through the university career center, `http://www.luc.edu/career <http://www.luc.edu/career>`_.
 (The Computer Science department also maintains an *informal* jobs list at http://jobs.cs.luc.edu.)
-When you find a job, contact the GPD and get your job description approved.
+When you find a job, contact the |gpd| and get your job description approved.
 Internships are for 1-6 credits.
 See :ref:`variable_credit_courses`.

 Download the `MOU Form <https://loyolauniversitychicago-my.sharepoint.com/:b:/g/personal/aharrin_luc_edu/EdjL1xCxOX5OtIZvwQClTkkB8ZNMWlRfvNvTuhvRIzMdww?e=BPivMt>`_, *read it*, print, fill out *both pages*, and return.
-Please read this carefully before asking questions of the GPD.
+Please read this carefully before asking questions of the |gpd|.

 It contains a description of the details of your academic requirements for the course.

 You will also need your job supervisor's signature.

-Get the finished form to the GPD, so we can register you for the course for the proper number of credits.
+Get the finished form to the |gpd|, so we can register you for the course for the proper number of credits.

 Please do not ask us to register you if you are not simultaneously submitting the completed MoU.